contiamo/operational-ui/README.md

 ### Working on Operational UI

-After you `npm install`, simply run `npm run dev` or `yarn dev` inside the `components` or `visualizations` packages.
+After you `yarn install`, simply run `yarn dev` inside the `components` or `visualizations` packages.
 This spins up a dev server you can use to test packages, by editing the entry point at `./packages/{components,visualizations}/scripts/dev-server/site.tsx`.

-To run the showcase, simply run `npm run start` or `yarn start` from root.
+To run the showcase, simply run `yarn start` from root.

-To make sure your code is ready for Travis and your reviewers, run `npm run ci:local` or `yarn ci:local` from the root of the project.
+To make sure your code is ready for Travis and your reviewers, run `yarn ci:local` from the root of the project.

 #### Generators